 The optimal dose of L-theanine is 50-200 mg per day.
 The effect occurs within 30 minutes after ingestion and lasts 8-10 hours.
 The ratio of L-theanine and caffeine is about 2: 1 in green tea.
 A cup of green tea has from 9-36 mg of caffeine.

-This means a cup of green tea can have from 4.5-18 mg per day.
-Be reasonable and don’t drink too much green tea cups just because you think it will help you faster.
-This can lead to possible side-effects, so a few cups a day will be enough.
+This means a cup of this invigorating drink can have from 4.5-18 mg per day.
+Be reasonable and don’t drink too many teacups just because you think it will help you with your sleep faster.
+This can lead to possible side-effects, so a few cups a day is enough.

 By combining these two substances, we create a balance that I recommend to everyone.
-First, you get the benefits of both substances, but at the same time, there are no side-effects that we don’t want.
+First, you get the benefits of both substances, but at the same time, there are no side-effects.
 Caffeine can have too much stimulating effect for many people especially in large quantities, which isn’t desirable and may therefore not be ideal for independent use.

 Green tea is one of the most popular drinks in the world, especially in the Far East and Asian countries.
 It is a well-known drink that offers pure energy and calm concentration and at the same time has positive effects on health.

-Green tea shouldn’t be used in combination with certain medicines.
-If you are taking medication, ask your doctor about drinking green tea.
-If you have trouble sleeping (and you drink green tea through the day), enjoy green tea only in the morning.
+This drink shouldn’t be used in combination with certain medicines.
+If you are taking medication, ask your doctor about drinking it.
+If you have trouble sleeping (and you drink the tea through the day), enjoy it only in the morning.
 The invigorating effect in this tea doesn’t occur immediately after drinking, and although it is weaker than coffee, it lasts longer.